yungSoftware/roblox-2016-source-code/README.md

 ## ⚠️ Current Issues
 - The Roblox in-game Video Recorder is being awful, pixelated and no sounds; just some cracking noises
    - The audio can be fixed by Turning on the Compatibility Mode to Windows 8 or 7. <br>(for now. it'll be fixed soon.)
-- When importing some models or opening places all parts are colored as gray
-   - This is due to the source doesn't have Color3uint8 support for the Parts, doesn't happen frequently but however [we will fix it.](https://github.com/P0L3NARUBA/roblox-2016-source-code/blob/db5a53d3a156f30cbde469b801b84b55d65412c6/README.md?plain=1#L84)

 ---